jerlendds/osintbuddy/README.md

 > For the last 30 years, businesses and proponents of Open Source, including Linus Torvalds, have been decrying the GPL because of the essential right of "doing business" aka "privatising the common".
 Microsoft, through Github, Google and Apple pushed for MIT/BSD licensed software as the open source standard.

 > Our freedoms were taken away by proprietary software which is mostly coded by ourselves.
 For free.
 We spent our free time developing, debugging, testing software before handing them to corporations that we rever, hoping to maybe get a job offer or a small sponsorship from them.
 Without Non-copyleft Open Source, there would be no proprietary MacOS, OSX nor Android.
 There would be no Facebook, no Amazon.
 We created all the components...
-> We see that young student are taught "computer" with Word and PowerPoint, that young hackers are mostly happy with rooting Android phones or blindly using the API of a trendy JS framework.
-That Linux distributions are only used by computer science students in virtualised containers.

 ### The four freedoms and one obligation of free software
 - The right to use the software at your own discretion